chipsalliance/chisel/README.md

 ### Compiling and Testing Chisel

-You must first install required dependencies to build Chisel locally, please see [the setup instructions](SETUP.md).
+You must first install required dependencies to build Chisel locally, please see [the installation instructions](https://www.chisel-lang.org/docs/installation).

 Clone and build the Chisel library: